amgarton47/CS62data-structures/tools/README.md

     and create a .pdf listing of those files (in the _output) directory with a name of the form submission.pdf.

+## report.sh

+   a trivial helper script that takes a situation: no_submission
+	build_error
+	run_error
+	run_ok
+   and produces a .autos to reflect those results under tests with (default) names:
+   	"imports and builds with no errors/warnings"
+	"runs with plausible results"

+   although these names can be overridden by a report_names.sh

 ## configuration files